 First Time Disney Visit

-While the flip answer is, “any age,” I totally understand what this mom wants to know.
-“If I’m spending a ton of money on a once-in-lifetime trip, at what age are my kids going to get the most out of this adventure?”
+While the flip answer is “any age,” I totally understand what this mom wants to know.
+“If I’m spending a ton of money on a once-in-lifetime trip, at what age will my kids get the most out of this adventure?”

-The “AGE” question is the most frequent one parents ask, and it is important because you have to really know yourself and your child to get it right.
-You also have to factor in that you may have a child who is ready and another who is not.
+The “AGE” question is the most frequent one parents ask, and it is essential because you have to really know yourself and your child to get it right.
+You also have to factor in that you may have one child who is ready and another who is not.
 Here are the pros and cons of traveling with each age group.

 Ages 0-2

-Disney is full of babies, so if you bring one you will not be alone.
-The main reason people bring little ones is because, THEY ARE FREE!
+Disney is full of babies, so you will not be alone if you bring one.
+The main reason people bring little ones is because THEY ARE FREE!
 Children under three are considered “Mickey’s guests.”
-They don’t need a ticket, feeding them is relatively cheap because you can bring in your own food or let them eat off your plate, they don’t need fast passes and you can wheel them about in your own baby stroller from home.
-In addition, little ones can go on many attractions, especially at the Magic Kingdom.
+They don’t need a ticket; feeding them is relatively cheap because you can bring in your own food or let them eat off your plate; they don’t need lightning lane passes, and you can wheel them about in your own baby stroller from home.
+In addition, little ones can ride on many attractions, especially at the Magic Kingdom.
 Make no mistake, there is LOTS for babies to do.

-Disney with a baby is laid-back and calm.
-Your baby will be stimulated by the sites of the parks, the parades and thousands of others milling about.
-They will not be bored, but babies also can’t go all day.
-If you are a person that wants to go park-opening to park-closing then bring a grandparent along to ensure the baby’s schedule is maintained.
+Disney, with a baby, is laid-back and calm.
+Your baby will be stimulated by the parks’ sites, the parades, and thousands of others milling about.
+They will not be bored, but babies can’t go all day.
+If you are a person who wants to go from park opening to park closing, then bring a grandparent along to ensure the baby’s schedule is maintained.
 And for all that is good in the universe, PROTECT THE NAP!

 Ages 3-8

 Around age five, your child might be ready to try more thrilling rides.
 The Barnstormer is a great first roller coaster for this set.
-However, DON’T make the mistake of coercing them onto any attraction.
+However, DON’T make the mistake of coercing them into an attraction.
 If their joy is found by collecting autographs from every character in the park, then go with it.
-One bad ride experience, can spook them for the rest of your trip.
+One lousy ride experience can spook them for the rest of your trip.

-There may also be a few rides your child may not be tall enough to ride, and in this case check if a Rider Switch is available.
+There may also be a few rides your child may not be tall enough to ride, and in this case, check if a Rider Switch is available.
 (A Rider Switch allows parents to take turns riding an attraction.
 The family waits in line, but only one parent rides while the other stays with the child.
-When the rider returns, the parents swap jobs and the second parent gets a turn.
-Make sure you check that Rider Switching in available before you get into line.)
+When the rider returns, the parents swap jobs, and the second parent gets a turn.
+Check that Rider Switching is available before you get in line.)

-It’s still a good idea to return to your resort mid-day.
+It’s still a good idea for kids this age to return to your resort mid-day.
 The afternoon is often a crowded time of day at the park.
-Skipping it and taking a swim and a nap is a really good idea.
-Return to the parks in the evening once you refresh and take advantage of shorter lines and spectacular fireworks.
+Skipping it and taking a swim and a nap can be the perfect way to break up the day.
+Return to the park in the evening once you’ve refreshed and take advantage of the shorter lines and spectacular fireworks.

 Ages 9 and up

-Reality sets in and your child will either love Disney or think they are too old for it and beg you to take them to Universal.
-You can keep them engaged by involving them in the planning of Fast Passes and dining reservations.
-Let them run the show for a little bit, and let older kids go off on their own and meet up with you every few hours.
-Hopefully when you see them in the queue for Space Mountain they’ll admit that they know you.
+Reality sets in, and your child will either love Disney or think they are too old for it and beg you to take them to Universal.
+You can keep them engaged by involving them in the planning.
+Let them run the show for a bit, and let older kids go off independently and meet up with you every few hours.
+Hopefully, when you see them in the queue for Space Mountain, they’ll admit they know you.

 Unlike other vacation spots, Walt Disney World is set up to entertain children of all ages.
 Cast members have seen it all.
 They are ready for whatever feeding, sleeping, and entertainment schedule you want.
 You are not at the mercy of the grown-up world.
-Embrace that Disney wants your kids there and they will do almost anything to make it fun for you.
+Embrace that Disney wants your kids there; they will do almost anything to make it fun.
 Take advantage of your child’s important status and enjoy.

 Tags: